hharryyf/codeforcepractice/README.md

 see which edge can appear in at least 1 MST.
 This is a standard MST problem, can be done with kruskal algorithm and binary-lifting. https://vjudge.net/problem/CodeForces-1120D

+544. Swaps Again (diff=2100, constructive algorithm)
+The intuition is we could sort from the middle, and we should know that a[i] and a[n-i+1] should always occur as a pair, hence we only need to check whether the set formed by a[i], a[n-i+1] is the same as the set formed by b[i], b[n-i+1] for all i. https://vjudge.net/problem/CodeForces-1365F